 In the House, 55 percent of the money NAR’s campaign contributions went to Republican candidates.
 In Senate races, Democrats had a slight edge, receiving 53 percent of the more than $245,000 in NAR campaign contributions.

 While there are strict limits on “hard money” contributions to each candidate’s campaign, there are no such limits on independent expenditures made on behalf of those candidates, and this is where NAR — like all special interest groups involved in the political process — can have the most influence.
 NAR increased its annual member dues for 2012 and 2013 by $40, with the goal of raising nearly $80 million in “soft money” for political advocacy at the local, state and federal level.

-Records compiled by the Center for Responsive Politics show that NAR made at least $4 million in independent expenditures on behalf of just eight House candidates — five Republicans and three Democrats.
+Records compiled by the Center for Responsive Politics show that RPAC made $3.6 million in independent expenditures on behalf of just eight House candidates — five Republicans and three Democrats.

 According to the Center for Responsive Politics, NAR made $537,500 in independent expenditures on Biggert’s behalf in the 2012 elections.
 But Illinois’ newly drawn 11th Congressional District will be represented by Democrat Bill Foster, Biggert conceded on election night, when partial returns showed Foster with 56 percent of the vote and Biggert with 44 percent.